-June 1970 found Richard Hunt feeling restless.
-He’d been out of high school for a year, trying on various ill-fitting endeavors.
+When Richard Hunt cold-called the Muppets, he was getting pretty desperate.
+He’d been out of high school for a year, stringing together a series of short-lived gigs.
 Most of his close friends were away at college.
 The Beatles had broken up.
 The world was changing rapidly, but Hunt was stuck in suburban New Jersey, reading about it all in the New York Times.
 Though bucolic Closter lay just across the George Washington Bridge from the city, New York seemed increasingly unreachable, as did Hunt’s dream of making it there as a performer.

 “I’d drop anything”, Muppet Show Press Kit, about 1976.